AlickMitchell/alickmitchell.github.io/content/posts/single_area_ospf_on_linux/index.md

 FRR-1(config)# router ospf 1
 FRR-1(config-router)# ospf router-id 1.1.1.1
 ```
-- If we don't set the router-id, then the default that we see in Cisco is used; where the highest loopback address is used, and if no loopback, then the highest interface address.
+- If we don't set the router-id, then the default that we see in Cisco is used; where the highest loopback address is used first, and if no loopback, then the highest interface address.

 A caveat to using instances with FRR is that the network command under the process isn't available, and we have to configure OSPF under the interface.
 ```